Meichen Wang

 Diet is a major source of exposure to many environmental chemicals, including PFAS, micro- and nanoplastics, PCBs, heavy metals, cyanotoxins, plasticizers, and mycotoxins.
 This problem is exacerbated by extreme weather events, which can increase the production of toxicants and facilitate their mobilization and redistribution in the environment.
 How can we protect ourselves from inevitable environmental exposure?
 Have you considered that eating clay can be a solution?

-Dr. Wang’s research focuses on developing viable mitigation strategies for environmental chemicals of concern to human health.
-Her most recent research, funded by NIEHS, aims to develop edible clay-based sorbent materials to mitigate dietary exposure to PFAS and their associated toxicity in reproduction and fetal development.
-This is a critical need, especially for vulnerable populations during critical windows of exposure, such as pregnancy and lactation.
+Dr. Wang’s research focuses on developing practical mitigation strategies for environmental chemicals of concern to human health.
+Her most recent research, funded by NIEHS, aims to develop edible clay-based sorbent materials to mitigate dietary exposure to PFAS and prevent their associated toxicity in reproduction and fetal development.
+This is a critical need, especially for vulnerable populations during susceptible windows of exposure, such as pregnancy, lactation, and developmental newborns.

 Active Projects: